 - Providing input for alignment, budget impacts, and prioritization needs for the UAA Strategic Plan, Accreditation process, and the Campus Master Plan

 - Gain an understanding of UAA’s financial position and discussion of budget to actual and prior year comparisons.

-- Providing input for budget processes including Administrative Reviews.
+- Providing input for budget processes, including Administrative Reviews.

 The UAA Campus Planning Advisory Board shall be co-chaired by the Provost and Vice Chancellor for Administrative Services.
-CPAB will include fourteen members, serving on two-year staggered terms, as recommended to the Chancellor by respective UAA governance groups, composed of:
+CPAB will include fifteen members, serving on two-year staggered terms, as recommended to the Chancellor by respective UAA governance groups, composed of: